endiangroup/endian.io/content/services/talent/cto.md

 title2 = "We're CTO hunters."
 title3 = "We're CTOs who hire CTOs.
 We have a world-class, in-house talent team.
 Why settle for anyone else?"

+# Slaask CTA messages
+cta_button_label = "Get in contact"
+cta_message = "Hi, I'm the Endian helper bot.
+Let's get started finding you a CTO!
+What's your name and who do you work for?"

 # Page aliases
 aliases = [
     "/services",